-Hollins Abroad-Paris opens students a local bank account through our partner bank, which allows the staff to wire lunch money and any relevant payments.
+Hollins Abroad-Paris opens a local bank account through our partner bank for students attending for the academic year.

+This account allows the Hollins Abroad-Paris staff to wire lunch money and any relevant payments.
 This will be discussed in detail during orientation in Paris.

-Students should keep in mind that having a French debit card allows them to easily purchase transportation passes, train tickets, etc., and avoids incidental charges that may be incurred when using an American card in France.
+These students should keep in mind that having a French debit card allows them to easily purchase transportation passes, train tickets, etc., and avoids incidental charges that may be incurred when using an American card in France.
 Most students have found this to be the best option.

-We recommend using ATM cards that honor Cirrus, Honor, or Plus in ATMs in Paris and elsewhere to access funds from home.
+Students attending for a single semester or J-term are encouraged to use credit or ATM cards that honor Cirrus, Honor, or Plus in ATMs in Paris for routine access to funds.
 You can also use credit cards (Visa, MasterCard) at ATMs.
 Be sure to investigate transaction fees; depending on your bank, there may be lower fees with one kind of card than the other.
 Before leaving the U.S., check with your bank to be sure your PIN is an international one.
 It can be useful to have two credit/ATM cards, in case the magnetic strip on one malfunctions.